Skip to main content

 Q2: Review employee benefits

-These essential functions are among the most important as a business owner, but Cobb notes that they can also monopolize your time and attention.
-For some businesses, outsourcing or automating payroll and bookkeeping is the best approach.
-To determine the best strategy for your business, consider administrative costs and how much time you or other executives could dedicate to other business-critical matters outside of payroll.
+For some businesses, outsourcing bookkeeping or engaging payroll automation solutions is the best approach.
+To determine the best strategy for your business, however, consider administrative costs and how much time you or other executives could redirect to business-critical matters.

 "Automating AP or integrated payables has become a much more robust solution than it had been," Cobb says.
 "Our payables solution can essentially write checks for you and capture invoices, freeing up those in the AP function to do more valuable work."